Below are some frequently asked questions related to data management plans, terminology, data sharing, federal requirements, and more.

 Do you have a question not covered by the guide?
 Send us an email!

-A data management plan (DMP) is a written document that describes the data you expect to acquire or generate during the course of a research project, how you will manage, describe, analyze, and store those data, and what mechanisms you will use at the end of your project to share and preserve your data.
+A data management plan (DMP) is a written document that describes the data you expect to acquire or generate during the course of a research project, how you will manage, describe, analyze, and store those data, and what mechanisms you will use at the end of your project to share and preserve your data." -- Stanford Libraries: Data management plans

 Data management plans required by funding agencies are usually "abstracts" of planned data management activities due to length requirements (usually 2 pages).

-A: In general you are required to retain, share, and make accessible data that validates your research findings.
+A: The short answer is "no" but you are required to retain, share, and make accessible data that validates your research findings.
 You should also consider preserving/sharing data that:

 Please refer to the Requirements by Agency section of the guide for more specific guidance on what you are required to retain and share.